pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 ```

 So after `if`, there is a *condition* which is the
-expression we'll use for decision making.
+expression we'll use for the decision making.
 After the condition you must write a colon (`:`).
-The colon is followed by the commands to be executed if the condition is true.
+The colon is followed by the commands to be executed, if the condition is True.
 Indent the lines 4 spaces after every colon you use in Python.

 Then on the same level as `if`, write `else:` followed by a colon.
 The next lines
-contain the commands that are executed if the condition is false, and they must also be indented.<br>
+contain the commands that are executed if the condition is False, and they must also be indented.<br>
 Then you can write other code, not indended, that will be executed every time, because
 the if statement has already ended.